 Curricular Practical Training (CPT)

-Specific interpretation of eligibility for participation in this option is handled at USU by the International Students and Scholars Office.
-The current regulation is that students may participate in the option if they register for one of our co-operative work experience courses concurrently with their employment.
-For more information on these courses, see the Co-operative Work Experience policy document here.
+Specific interpretation of eligibility for participation in this option is handled at USU by the Office of Global Engagement (OGE).
+The current regulation is that students may participate in the option if they register for a CS co-operative work experience course concurrently with their employment.
+For more information on these courses, see OGE's CPT policy document.

 - CPT will only be approved for the period of one semester at a time.
 Students will have to file all the paperwork for additional participation, including co-operative work experience course enrollment and renewed permission from the committee chair (in the case of graduate students), each semester, including summer.